Understanding Classification, Regulatory Pathways, and Medical Device Exemptions

 The Class 2 Classification Process and Regulatory Considerations

-Class 2 medical devices, in particular, are known for their moderate level of risk.
-The classification of a device as Class 2 takes into account several key factors:
+Class II medical devices, in particular, are recognized for their moderate level of risk.
+The device classification of an item as Class II encompasses several critical factors:

 What are examples of a Class 2 Medical Devices?